 to grow and develop trainee engagement in HEE YH

 to grow and develop the personal leadership skills that will be essential for your future consultant role.

+To implement a long-term sustainability plan for the Yorkshire and Humber Forum

 HEE YH has chosen to support the next generation of leaders by creating fellowship opportunities such as these.
 This is an investment in improved patient outcomes and quality of care.